Jim61C/Image-Based-Labeling-Using-Wide-Baseline-Matching/README.md

   - Unique Feature Detection

 - matchPatches.py
+  - Follow on screen menu for different option
-  - Unique Feature Matching & full algorithm starter
+  - 1. Unique Feature Matching & full algorithm starter
+  - 2. Manual Pruning procedure for good image matches database contruction
+  - 3. Check testing image number of matches against different images in the database for labeling purpose

 - multiProcessTestDescriptor.py
   - Driver program for muti-process full algorithms

 Image Labeling Database Folder Structure Required:

-./images
+./{image_db}
-├── testset_flower1
+├── {testFolderName}
 │   ├── test1.jpg
 │   ├── test2.jpg
 │   └── test3.jpg
 ...

+- {image_db} is the folder located at the root level of the repository containing image folders of many scenes, for example, "./images" used in the current folder hierarchy
+- {testFolderName} is the folder containing the three images of three different view points, for example, "testset_orchid1"
 - test1.jpg and test3.jpg are the super wide baseline image sets used for construct the unique feature patches database for the scene
-- test2.jpg is the testing image of the scene
+- test2.jpg is the testing image of the scene (with a relatively shorter baseline)
 - Results will be placed in ./{upperPath}/GaussianWindowOnAWhole/{testFolderName}_{folderSuffix}/
-  - {upperPath} is the folder contained in the root folder,
+  - {upperPath} is a user specified folder located at the root level of the repository, default is "testAlgo3" for database construction and "testLabeling" for testing image matching against database images
-  - {testFolderName} is the testset name, for example, "testset_flower1"
+  - {testFolderName} is the testset name, for example, "testset_flower1", "testset_orchid1", etc
   - {folderSuffix} is the user specified suffix for marking purpose appended at the end of the folder storing the results.
   - These three string parameters will be asked for input in the starter in matchPatches.py
+  - These three string parameters are predefined in multiProcessTestDescriptor.py in a predefined routine for orchids testsets